 He had written about how depressed he was after I left and how he spent 8 months just crying.
 Then, he decided to stop crying, get on with his life but decided to be prepared just in case he got to meet me, and wrote this letter.
 The letter had his contact details so that we could stay in touch from then on.
 My dad took me back to Chennai that afternoon and if it wasn’t for this letter, I don’t know if we would have ever contacted each other again.

 However, by this time I was 17 and my parents wanted to get me married.
 When I told Jaggesh, he immediately came to Chennai and took me back with him.
 Since I was still a minor, my parents filed a kidnap case against him and a habeas corpus in the Bangalore court.
 We went into hiding to survive, because the police could shoot my husband on sight.
 I was summoned to the Bangalore High Court to prove that I was still alive.
 There, in the midst of all the spectators, I folded my hands and pleaded with the judge to let me stay with my husband.
 I told him that the only reason my parents opposed this marriage was because he was a Kannadiga and I was a Tamilian.
+There was culture and caste difference.
 But we loved each other and language was not a barrier.
 Thankfully, the judge considered my words and granted us permission to stay together.

 But we had to appear in the Chennai Court for the criminal case.
 As the tension was very high in Chennai and we feared that our lives were in danger, we directly appealed to the Supreme Court.
 Our case in the Supreme Court was presided over by Chief Justice Bhagavathi.
 Disturbed by the media chaos, he called for a closed chamber meeting to review our case.
 Before I could go in, I saw my parents.
 They came running to me and my father begged me to go back home with them.
 Though I could not bear to see my father cry, I had to remain strong, because all men in my husband’s family had been accused in the case and if I faltered in my statement, they could all be jailed.
 So I went in and gave my statement confidently.
 I told the judge how much we loved each other, why we should be allowed to stay together even though I was a minor.
 My husband went in after me, told them that he would take care of me and keep me happy irrespective of what struggles we had to face.
 Moved by our words, the judges gave the verdict in our favour, even though it was against the Constitution.